Heythrop College, University of London: Beginnings in exile

-Due to continuing anti-Catholic repercussions during the reign of James I, a network of English religious schools was established in Western Europe.
+Due to continuing anti-Catholic persecution during the reign of James I, a network of English religious schools was established in Western Europe.
 Likewise the Society of Jesus preferred to establish its school for boys and its faculties of theology and philosophy for training English Jesuit candidates abroad.
 Under John Gerard it founded them in Leuven in 1614, before moving them to a newly constructed college in Liège in 1616, which became the Collège des Jésuites anglais (Liège).
 William Baldwin (1563–1632) was a professor of moral theology at the college in Louvain.
 He, like Gerard, was implicated in the Gunpowder Plot.

 In 1624 the English Jesuit college obtained patronage from Maximilian I, Elector of Bavaria, and his wife, hence the colours of the elector's coat of arms were incorporated into its own coat of arms.
 The Liège college was protected in the Austrian Netherlands and continued relatively undisturbed for 178 years, through the suppression of the Society of Jesus in 1773 under the personal authority of Bishop François-Charles de Velbrück, until French troops surrounded the city in 1794.